jmcameron/compnent_permissions_test/README.md

    comp_permtest.zip

-This test component should work on Joomla 2.5.x and 3.x.
+This test component should work on both Joomla 2.5.x and 3.x.
 Obviously the functions will not do anything if the fixes to Joomla described here are not implemented.

 To try these fixes:

-   * Install the fixes on your Joomla 2.5.7+ or 3.x site (by doing 'git pull' or using a patch file)
+   * Install the fixes on your Joomla 2.5 or 3.x site (by doing 'git pull' or using a patch file)

-   * Install the component in the regular way then go to the 'component-permissions-test' component under the 'Components' menu in the back end.
+   * Install the component in the regular way and then go to the 'component-permissions-test' component under the 'Components' menu in the back end.

    * Read the  instructions there on how to test it.

-Note that these fixes include unit tests for the new capabilities.
+Note that these fixes include unit tests for the new capabilities (on the Joomal 3.x version).
 See the bottom of the this document.

 Implementation Notes